Licences are required for any display that may protrude/project over a public highway.

 Where trading from the highway is likely to have an adverse effect on safety or likely to cause a significant obstruction, the Council takes appropriate measures to keep the highway safe for road users.

-Important - If you are applying for portable traffic signals on behalf of a utility company please do not use this form, instead include an application and plan as attachments on the relevant permit, or email to email@example.com
+If you are applying for portable traffic signals on behalf of a utility company include an application and plan as attachments on the relevant permit, or email to email@example.com.

 Before you complete your application please read the below terms and conditions (Portable Traffic Signals Conditions) carefully before continuing with your application.